TheArchitect2000/Blockchain-based-IoT-Server/README.md

 }

 ```
-- Please update YOUR_DOMAIN.COM with your actual domain name in admin.YOUR_DOMAIN.COM.
+- Please update YOUR_DOMAIN with your actual domain name in admin.YOUR_DOMAIN.
-- Please update YOUR_DOMAIN.COM with your actual domain name in panel.YOUR_DOMAIN.COM.
+- Please update YOUR_DOMAIN with your actual domain name in panel.YOUR_DOMAIN.

 - Restart Nginx
 ```